 Fields like Site Title and Tagline affect traffic by influencing your site’s SEO, search results, etc …

-(WordPress Settings – General Settings Section)
+(Global Settings – General Settings Screen)

 (WordPress Settings – Writing Settings Section)

-As stated in the Update Services section,
+As described below the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …

-(WordPress lets you notify dozens of update services automatically!)
+WordPress lets you notify dozens of update services automatically …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!